The Secret To Beautiful Eyes Part II: Expert Solutions For Dark Circles

 What technique is best for applying concealer?

-Lynne Sanders recommends the “tap and pat” technique of tapping one or two dots directly from the concealer wand and patting gently into the skin with fingertips or a firm, dense brush like the Cosmetics à la Carte Concealer Brush.
+Lynne Sanders recommends the “tap and pat” technique of tapping one or two dots directly from the concealer wand and patting gently into the skin with fingertips or a soft yet precise brush like the Cosmetics à la Carte Shadow Brush or Blending Brush.

 She adds “Patting is better than rubbing or pulling the skin, which is very delicate around the eyes.
 Try to apply a little at first, then add more layers to get the right level of coverage.
 This will look more natural and last longer than applying a lot and blending it out.”